Mixed farming

 Mixed farming is a type of farming which involves both the growing of crops and the raising of livestock.

-Such agriculture occurs across Asia and in countries such as India, Malaysia, Indonesia, Afghanistan, South Africa, China, Central Europe, Canada, and Russia.
+Such agriculture occurs across Asia and in countries such as India, Malaysia, Indonesia, Afghanistan, South Africa, China, Central Europe, Nordic countries, Canada, and Russia.
 Though at first it mainly served domestic consumption, countries such as the United States and Japan now use it for commercial purposes.

 The cultivation of crops alongside the rearing of animals for meat or eggs or milk defines mixed farming.

 For example, a mixed farm may grow cereal crops, such as wheat or rye, and also keep cattle, sheep, pigs or poultry.
 Often the dung from the cattle serves to fertilize the crops.
 Also some of the crops might be used as fodder for the livestock.
 Before horses were commonly used for haulage, many young male cattle on such farms were often not butchered as surplus for meat but castrated and used as bullocks to haul the cart and the plough.